What your money actually earns. After tax. After inflation. The real number — not the one your bank quotes you.

 Simply enter your investment amount, duration, interest rate or expected CAGR, your income tax slab, and the expected inflation rate.
 The calculator uses the Fisher Equation for mathematically accurate real return calculations — the same method used by economists and financial planners.

-The tool is completely free, requires no login, and all calculations happen instantly in your browser.
-No data is stored or shared.
+The tool is completely free and all calculations happen instantly in your browser.